navneetprasad1311/vsd-soc-pgrm/README.md

 ## Iverilog Installation:

-Iverilog comes bundled with the OSS-CAD Suite, but the problem is, it comes with the latest version of 13 which isn't regarded as stable in Iverilog's documentation \
+Iverilog comes bundled with the OSS-CAD Suite, but the problem is, it comes with the latest version 13 which isn't regarded as a stable version in Iverilog's documentation \
 Thus, we have to manually revert back to a stable version. \
-This is done by deleting all iverilog files that came bundled with OSS-CAD Suite (using the search function might be helpful)
+This is done by __deleting all iverilog files that came bundled with OSS-CAD Suite__ (using the search function might be helpful)

 ### Installation: